Mahrang Baloch: 2024 Time magazine recognition and travel ban

-In October 2024, Time magazine named Baloch one of the 100 emerging influential leaders of the year, recognising her extraordinary courage in opposing state oppression and her relentless advocacy against enforced disappearances and human rights violations in Balochistan.
-However, she was barred from traveling to New York City for a Time event and faced harassment at Jinnah International Airport.
-While returning home with Sammi Baloch, she endured further harassment from FIA officials, who confiscated her passport and mobile phone and attempted to abduct her.
-According to her lawyer, it was discovered that the Government of Pakistan had quietly added her to the Pakistan National Identity List (PNIL), a registry for individuals suspected of involvement in criminal activities such as terrorism, money laundering, and fraud – just days after she appeared on Time magazine's influential list on 3 October.
-In response, the Human Rights Commission of Pakistan called for "freedom of movement" for Baloch, while Mary Lawlor, a UN Special Rapporteur on Human Rights Defender, expressed deep concern on social media about the incident, citing reports of "harassment, intimidation and mistreatment".
+In October 2024, Time magazine named Baloch among its TIME100 Next list of emerging influential figures, citing her advocacy against enforced disappearances and human rights violations in Balochistan.
+Shortly afterwards, she was prevented from travelling to New York City to attend a Time-related event.
+At Jinnah International Airport, she and Sammi Baloch reportedly encountered FIA officials who confiscated her passport and mobile phone.
+Her lawyer stated that the Government of Pakistan had placed her on the Pakistan National Identity List (PNIL), a registry for individuals suspected of involvement in offences such as terrorism, money laundering, and fraud, shortly after her inclusion in the Time list.
+The Human Rights Commission of Pakistan called for freedom of movement for Baloch, while Mary Lawlor, the UN Special Rapporteur on Human Rights Defenders, expressed concern about reported harassment and mistreatment.